Discover the 5 Must-visit Gems in Barcelona, Spain

 Montjuic Hill

-Explore Castell de Montjuic, a large 18th-century fortress, gardens, a Spanish village, and the Olympic Stadium.
-The Spanish village was built in 1929 to resemble a real traditional village with 117 buildings from different Spanish regions.
-When Barcelona hosted the Olympic Games in 1992, all the excitement revolved around the Olympic Ring: the Olympic Stadium, Palau Sant Jordi and the Olympic Esplanade.
+Explore Castell de Montjuic, a prominent 18th-century fortress, gardens, a Spanish village, and the Olympic Stadium.
+The Spanish town was built in 1929 to resemble an authentic traditional village with 117 buildings from different Spanish regions.
+When Barcelona hosted the Olympic Games in 1992, all the excitement revolved around the Olympic Ring: the Olympic Stadium, Palau Sant Jordi, and the Olympic Esplanade.

-Museu Nacional d’Art de Catalunya houses Catalonian art, particularly Gothic, Renaissance, and Baroque works.
+Museu Nacional d'Art de Catalunya houses Catalonian art, particularly Gothic, Renaissance, and Baroque works.
 There are also various exhibits dedicated to handicrafts and contemporary art.
-The fountain in front of it has a spectacular free show that takes place on Fridays and Saturdays from 7 pm to 9 pm.
-Watching the sunset from here is also amazing.
+The fountain in front of it has a spectacular free show on Fridays and Saturdays from 7 pm to 9 pm.
+Watching the sunset from here is also excellent.